Visiting Banff in March? Here’s All You Need to Know

 Due to it still being so cold in the Rockies, the ski resorts are prime in March.
 While many US ski resorts are winding down by the end of March, SkiBig3 Resorts still have more than a month left of awesome ski.
 Remember that more snow typically falls in March than February, and Banff ski resorts are open until the first two weeks of May.

-With March being low season you’ll be able to score some great winter rates on accommodation, with many rooms costing less than $150 a night (a steal in the Rockies).
+March is low season, so you’ll be able to score some great winter rates on accommodation.
+Many rooms cost less than $150 a night (a steal in the Rockies).

 It’s also quiet in town, and although 0 to 2°C doesn’t exactly sound warm, most of the *freezing* cold winter days are behind us.